 Avatrombopag (By mouth)

-Treats thrombocytopenia (low platelet levels) in patients with liver disease.
+Treats thrombocytopenia (low platelet levels) in patients with liver disease or chronic immune thrombocytopenia.

 DopteletThere may be other brand names for this medicine.